Cost of Living in South Dakota

 Health Care

-Average health care costs in South Dakota are on par with North Dakota, but higher than other neighboring states, including Iowa, Minnesota, Montana, Nebraska, and Wyoming.
+Average health care costs in South Dakota are similar to North Dakota, but higher than other neighboring states, including Iowa, Minnesota, Montana, Nebraska, and Wyoming.

 Child Care